 Install a Unified Threat Management (UTM) appliance that supports most or all of the following features: content/malware filtering, website filtering, application filtering, spam filtering, and one that provides VPN access for mobile users.

-Some of the most popular appliances we recommend and support include products from: Cisco, Fortinet, Lightwave, Sonicwall, Sophos, and Untangle.
-These devices act as your company network’s first-line of defense and minimizes your company’s attack surface to-and-from the internet.
-You can carve-out a large fraction of unneeded internet resources (known malware sites and time wasting websites) to entire countries via GeoIP filtering which helps lower IT support costs and increase your end-users productivity.
+Some of the most popular appliances we recommend and support include products from Cisco, Fortinet, Lightwave, Sonicwall, Sophos, and Untangle.
+These devices act as your company network’s first line of defense and minimize your company’s attack surface to-and-from the internet.
+You can carve-out a large fraction of unneeded internet resources (known malware sites and time-wasting websites) to entire countries via GeoIP filtering which helps lower IT support costs and increase your end-users productivity.

 UTM appliance vendors have a large range of hardware and feature-sets to choose from and can support small business networks (fewer than 10 end-users) up to large enterprise environments with several thousands of end-users.